Record Sports Betting Surge Lifts Pennsylvania Gambling Revenue To New High

 Year over year, November’s results reflected 10.8% growth and a 4.4% increase compared with October, clearly demonstrating that Pennsylvania continues to experience unprecedented momentum in its legalized gambling industry.

-While discussions surrounding online gaming dominated much of the news cycle earlier in 2025, November will be remembered as a milestone month for sports betting in Pennsylvania and a major contributor to the state’s all-time record in total gaming revenue.
+While discussions surrounding online gaming dominated much of the news cycle earlier in 2025, November will be remembered as a milestone month for sports betting in Pennsylvania and a major contributor to the state’s record in total gaming revenue.

 Sports Betting Sets A New Benchmark